Class I Antiarrhythmics (Sodium-Channel Blockers)

 Indirect vagal effects

 The direct effect of Class IA antiarrhythmic drugs on action potentials is significantly modified by their anticholinergic actions.
 Inhibiting vagal activity can lead to both an increase in sinoatrial rate and atrioventricular conduction, which can offset the direct effects of the drugs on these tissues.
-Although a IA drug may effectively depress atrial rate during flutter, it can lead to an increase in ventricular rate because of an increase in the number of impulses conducted through the atrioventricular node (anticholinergic effect), thereby requiring concomitant treatment with a beta-blocker or calcium-channel blocker to slow AV nodal conduction.
-These anticholinergic actions are most prominent at the sinoatrial and atrioventricular nodes because they are extensively innervated by vagal efferent nerves.
+Although a IA drug may effectively depress atrial rate during flutter, it can lead to an increase in ventricular rate because of an increase in the number of impulses conducted through the atrioventricular node (anticholinergic effect), requiring concomitant treatment with a beta-blocker or calcium-channel blocker to slow AV nodal conduction.
+These anticholinergic actions are most prominent at the sinoatrial and atrioventricular nodes because these sites are extensively innervated by vagal efferent nerves.
 Different drugs within the IA subclass differ in their anticholinergic actions (see table below).

 Specific Drugs and Therapeutic Indications